Do you know the most powerful way to market your book?

 26. Tempt your readers with more.
 Insert sample chapters from the next book in a series at the end of your current book to pull your readers in.

 27. Understand Amazon’s system and use it to your advantage.
 Use categories to streamline and increase discoverability.
-Test out your new copywriting skills and create sizzling book descriptions.
-For more help with your Amazon descriptions, try Author Marketing Club’s Amazon Description Generator.
+For more help with your Amazon descriptions, try Kindlepreneur’s Book Description Generator.

 28. Write a series.
-Obviously this won’t work for every author or book, but when possible, creating a series is a very powerful and effective way to develop a presence, gain reader loyalty and boost sales of earlier works with subsequent novels.
-For more on this, read Jonathan Gunson’s ‘Series’ – The Single Most Effective Career Strategy A Writer Can Employ.
+Obviously this won’t work for every author or book, but when possible, creating a series is a very powerful and effective way to develop a presence, gain reader loyalty, and boost sales of earlier works with subsequent novels.

 29. Advertise your previous works in each book you publish.
 One of the best places to advertise your previous work is at the end of your current book, where you’ve got a happy reader, eager for more.